“It’s Just a Kiss”

 - Finally, the fourth level called “Chaya/Life,” (Chaya of Nefesh at this level) relates to the ‘life force’ of creation.
 Neo and Trinity become “aware of” this with the kiss (Neo can hear Trinity during this time) as mentioned in the Aryeh Kaplan quote above.’

-Neo, by virtue of his risking his own life for the sake of others (selflessness/bittul) reached this fourth level of his Nefesh.
-This corresponds to the World of Existence (called ‘Atzilut’) that is “outside of creation,” on his Path of the One.
-Chaya/Atzilut is where the ‘life force’ emanates from, and with it, the power of this special kiss.
+Neo, by virtue of his risking his own life for the sake of others (selflessness/bittul) reached this fourth soul level of Chaya within Nefesh.
+This corresponds to the World of Existence called ‘Atzilut’ that is “outside of creation,” on his Path of the One.

 All of this relates to the deeper meaning behind this verse: